itesterok/webdriver-springboot/README.md

 # Example project

 This is a **demonstration** example project for end to end UI testing with **WebDriver** + **Spring boot** + **JUnit 5**
  + **Allure**.

-This approach allows running tests in parallel, returning correct instance of Webdriver for each thread.
+Provided solution allows running tests in parallel, returning correct instance of Webdriver for each thread.

 ## Prepare tests